matfish2/vue-formular/README.md

 Sometimes you might want to do some extra validation on the server side, after the form is sent (i.e no client-side validation errors).
 If server-side validation fails simply return some invalid code (e.g 400).
 The response content will be displayed in the status bar.
-If you want to display more than one error, you can return an object, consisting of `field_name:message` pairs.
-The messages will be displayed in a list and will each link to its corresponding field (same as client-side errors when `showClientErrorsInStatusBar` is set to `true`).
+To display more than one error, return an array similar to this:

+      [
+        {
+          name: 'username',
+          message: 'The username field is required'
+        },
+        {
+          name: 'password',
+          message: 'The password must contain at least 6 characters' }
+      ]

 ## Events